Nelson-Tommogo/HarvestHq/README.md

 License

 HarvestHQ is currently not licensed.
-Please reach out to us for more information on licensing.
+Please reach out to me for more information on licensing.

 We hope you find HarvestHQ valuable and enjoy using it to enhance your farming journey.
 Happy farming!